 I know that term sounds relatively common since so many women suffer from painful periods.
 But for years, ibuprofen was my buddy every month.
 I took three or four at a time just to make it through a workday.
 Some days I was in too much pain to leave my bed and go to work.

 My uterus was cramping.
 Walking was painful.
 A hot water bottle on my belly and wine helped most days.

-Over the years I got used the pain and stayed stocked up on ibuprofen.
+Over the years I got used to the pain and stayed stocked up on ibuprofen.

-In my early 30’s I started taking fitness class regularly and had a trainer from time to time.
-I’d started the South Beach Diet, lost 30 pounds and probably felt my best health-wise.
+In my early 30’s I started taking fitness classes regularly and had a trainer from time to time.
+I’d started the South Beach Diet, lost 30 pounds, and probably felt my best health-wise.